 Welcome!
 This guide should give you a rough idea of what to expect at a club-level race meeting, and some tips to help first time racers.

-The guide is based on a typical outdoor off-road meeting in the UK, so your experience might be a little different depending on where you are in the world, the class of car you race, and the type of track, etc.
+The guide is based on my experience of a typical outdoor off-road meeting in the UK, so your experience might be slightly different depending on where you are in the world, the class of car you race, and the type of track, etc.

 If you want to know what kind of racing gear you might need, check out this guide: get started in RC racing.